AnnaNenarokova/hts_repository/cv/anna_nenarokova_cv_edited.md

 :       **Ph.D.
 Researcher**; Institute of Parasitology, České Budějovice, Czech Republic
         **Advisor: Dr. Julius Lukeš**
         * [Discovered](https://www.nature.com/articles/s41586-022-05584-2) the effect of Trp-tRNA mutations that was experimentally proven in trypanosomatids and yeast
-        * Assembled and analyzed the genome of *Blastocrithidia nonstop*
+        * [Assembled and analyzed](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-022-05584-2/MediaObjects/41586_2022_5584_MOESM1_ESM.pdf) the genome of *Blastocrithidia nonstop*, [proposed](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-022-05584-2/MediaObjects/41586_2022_5584_MOESM1_ESM.pdf) an evolutionary scenario explaining its unique features
-        * Designed[an algorithm for structural genome annotation with ambiguous stop codons](https://zenodo.org/record/7116082) and supervised the software developement
+        * Designed [an algorithm for structural genome annotation with ambiguous stop codons](https://zenodo.org/record/7116082) and supervised the software developement
         * Coordinated the work of experimental biologists and bioinformaticians
         * [Discovered](https://mbio.asm.org/content/10/4/e01541-19.abstract) the correlation between the presence of the C-NHEJ DNA repair pathway in different groups of eukaryotes and their genome features
         * Participated in [the analysis](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006679) of the mitochondrial proteome of *T. brucei*
         * Assembled and annotated [the genome](https://journals.asm.org/doi/full/10.1128/mbio.01606-21) of trypanosomatid *Novymonas esmeraldas* and its [bacterial endosymbiont](https://www.frontiersin.org/articles/10.3389/fmicb.2017.01940/full) *Ca.* Pandoraea novymonadis